 This contribution reports the results of inter prediction samples filtering.
 A spatial filter is applied on the prediction samples from merge/skip mode.
 A CU-level flag is added to indicate whether using inter prediction samples filtering.
 Compared to the VTM2.0.1 anchor, the average BD-rate is -0.29%~-0.48% in RA with different filter.

-Further study in a CE was suggested.CE11 related – Deblocking (13)
+Further study in a CE was suggested.

+JVET-L0679 CE10-related: Multi-Hypothesis Inter Prediction with simplified AMVP process [M. Winken, H. Schwarz, D. Marpe, T. Wiegand (HHI)] [late]

+CE11 related – Deblocking (13/9 TBP)

 Contributions in this category were discussed XXday XX Oct XXXX–XXXX (chaired by XXX).